arnold-c/CSDNoise/manuscript/manuscript.typ

 Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy at a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 6-9).
 At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: Mean (accuracy = 0.72), variance (0.72), autocovariance (0.7), index of dispersion (0.63), autocorrelation (0.62), skewness (0.6), kurtosis (0.58), and coefficient of variation (0.5) (Supplemental Table 2).

-When EWS metrics were computed on time series generated from RDTs, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, Supplemental Figure 1).
+When EWS metrics were computed on time series generated from imperfect diagnostic tests, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, Supplemental Figure 1).
 For the 4 most correlated metrics (autocovariance, variance, mean, and index of dispersion), the accuracy achieved with imperfect diagnostic tests was comparable for low and high Poisson noise, for all diagnostic test accuracies (@fig-best-accuracy-line-plot).
 The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of Poisson noise (@fig-best-accuracy-line-plot, Supplemental Figure 6 & 7).
 For low dynamical noise, accuracy increased slightly for diagnostic test sensitivity and specificity greater than 97% and then declined (@fig-best-accuracy-line-plot).